xpipe-io/xpipe/CONTRIBUTING.md

 XPipe is able to automatically detect your local installation and fetch the required components from it when it is run in a development environment.

+Note that in case the current master branch is ahead of the latest release, it might happen that there are some incompatibilities when loading data from your local XPipe installation.
+It is therefore recommended to always check out the matching version tag for your local repository and local XPipe installation.
+You can find the available version tags at https://github.com/xpipe-io/xpipe/tags

 You need to have GraalVM Community Edition for Java 21 installed as a JDK to compile the project.
 If you are on Linux or macOS, you can easily accomplish that by running the `setup.sh` script.
 On Windows, you have to manually install the JDK.